Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 What about your COGS?

-If you’re handling the transfer of data from Amazon to QuickBooks yourself, you’ll also need to allocate time to manage your COGS, a task that some accounting automation tools, such as A2X, can handle for you.
+If you’re handling the transfer of data from Amazon to QuickBooks Online yourself, you’ll also need to allocate time to manage your COGS, a task that some accounting automation tools, such as A2X, can handle for you.

-QuickBooks Amazon integration FAQs
+QuickBooks Online Amazon integration FAQs

-Does Amazon connect to QuickBooks?
+Does Amazon connect to QuickBooks Online?

 1. Using a specialized accounting automation like A2X

-2. Using downloaded Amazon reports and manually entering the data into QuickBooks
+2. Using downloaded Amazon reports and manually entering the data into QuickBooks Online

 3. Using a data-syncing tool.

-If you’re an Amazon seller using QuickBooks as your accounting software, you can integrate the two using an accounting automation like A2X.
-Other options include using data-syncing apps, or manually entering data into QuickBooks from an Amazon report.
+If you’re an Amazon seller using QuickBooks Online as your accounting software, you can integrate the two using an accounting automation tool like A2X.
+Other options include using data-syncing apps, or manually entering data into QuickBooks Online from an Amazon report.
 Scroll to the top of this article to read more on all three options.

-To set up your QuickBooks accounting:
+To set up your QuickBooks Online accounting:

-1. Choose your QuickBooks plan
+1. Choose your QuickBooks Online plan

 2. Connect your bank accounts